FriendsOfBehat/MinkExtension/doc/index.md

             - Behat\MinkExtension\Context\MinkContext
     ```

-**Note:**
+> [!NOTE]

-Keep in mind, that you can not have multiple step definitions with the same regex.
+> Keep in mind, that you can not have multiple step definitions with the same regex.
-It will cause a `RedundantException`.
+> It will cause a `RedundantException`.
 So, you can inherit from `MinkContext`
-only with one of your context/subcontext classes.
+> only with one of your context/subcontext classes.

 4. Implementing `Behat\MinkExtension\Context\MinkAwareContext` with your context.